 His harmonic-field technique is now a topic of academic research at the University of Music and Performing Arts in Graz in Austria and the derivative products of his harmonic approach are compositions such as Le Cimètiere Marin and The White Angel in which are entirely released basic harmonic principles.

 His music holds the Swedish Grammy Award 2010 (Grammis) with Sonanza for the piece Le Cimetière Marin for mezzo-soprano and ensemble.
 Ascetic Discourse a cantata for mezzo-soprano and ensemble has received the Mokranjac Award 2012, the state prize given by Culture Department for the best Serbian composition premiered 2012.
 His piece On the Guarding of the Heart has got the prestigious Grawemeyer Award in Music Composition 2014.
-He is the member of STIM, FST and UKS.
 He studied and later taught at the Royal College of Music in Stockholm.

 As a performer Djuro Zivkovic appears as a violinist and recently as a violist performing the standard repertoire as well as music from the XX Century and pieces written for him.
 Djuro Zivkovic is particularly interested in the improvisation of music.